Leap

 In an array, objects are stored contigously.
 As an array objects are of same type and are stored contigously, is very easy to index into an array – you can always calculate the position of object if you know the index of the object in that array.
 But inserting into an array would be a costlier operation, because to make room for the extra object.
 Array is suitable if we the data is of fixed size known at the time of allocation and we perform indexing operation often.

-Linked objects:
+Linked objects

 But if we want to be able to insert/delete objects often or we don’t know the size of data upfront.
 We can go for Linked objects, where objects are linked to each other.
 In this objects may not be stored contigously.
 As the physical location of the objects are not evident, we can’t index into Linked objects as quickly we did in an array.
 Each object stores position of object(s) that can be reached.
 Eamples: Single linked list, double-linked list.